 Given market dynamics such as low prices for natural gas that do not incentivize capture and oil prices that make oil wells profitable without gas sales, wasteful flaring and venting of natural gas will likely persist in the U.S. as long as regulators allow it to continue.
-A number of U.S. states have rules in place to limit flaring, but some state regulators have relaxed rules or effectively chosen not to enforce them, rather than requiring operators to actually reduce flaring.21 Recent Canadian rules quantitatively limit venting from oil wells.22
+A number of U.S. states have rules in place to limit flaring, but some state regulators have relaxed rules or effectively chosen not to enforce them, rather than requiring operators to actually reduce flaring.22 However, Colorado has recently finalized a strong rule which will eliminate flaring from new wells, and severely curtail flaring from existing wells.23

-The U.S., together with many other countries, has committed to eliminating routine flaring by 2030, and many international oil producers have endorsed this pledge.23 In order to meet that goal, federal regulations will be required.
-An interim goal will be important to ensure near-term progress to eliminate flaring; an 80% reduction in flaring emissions is an appropriate interim target for 202524 and we therefore
+The U.S., together with many other countries, has committed to eliminating routine flaring by 2030, and many international oil producers have endorsed this pledge.24 In order to meet that goal, federal regulations will be required.
+An interim goal will be important to ensure near-term progress to eliminate flaring; an 80% reduction in flaring emissions is an appropriate interim target for 202525 and we therefore include a reduction of 80% in venting and flaring our analysis of potential reductions from comprehensive regulations in 2025.
+These policies could reduce emissions by almost 70,000 tons of methane in 2025.